19 Best Travel Dresses for Women in 2025 (With Pockets & Wrinkle-Free!)

 Quince 100% European Linen Sleeveless Swing Dress

-Everything from Quince has been so affordable, in my experience.
+Everything from Quince has been so affordable, in my experience, and the linen collection is ideal for warm weather trips.
 I tried the Quince 100% European Linen Sleeveless Swing Dress and absolutely loved the classic summer style.

 The only thing about it to gripe about is that the buttons are a little hard to open, when you first get it.
 I opened one, and got it over my head, and then I kept that button open.
-I really like the colors that this dress comes in, and I chose Olive.
-The two pockets on the sides are perfect for sliding my hands into, and they are functional during travel.
+I like the colors that this dress comes in, and I chose Olive.
+The two side pockets are perfect for sliding my hands into, and they are functional during travel.

 Bluffworks Threshold Tie Waist T-Shirt Dress

-The Threshold Tie-Waist T-Shirt Dress is the second travel dress from Bluffworks.
-It has a flattering look that is not too tight, and originally the tie-waist scared me off, but it works out really well.
-It can be worn in the front (my preference), or even the back.
+The Threshold Tie Waist T-Shirt Dress is the second wrinkle-free travel dress from Bluffworks.
+This travel dress with pockets has a flattering look that is not too tight, and originally the tie-waist scared me off, but it works out really well.
 Check out the photos here of me modeling the six usable pockets.

 At an affordable price point for the quality you get with Bluffworks, I think this one’s an easy decision.
 This type of dress can be totally casual for a day to day while traveling, and would look nice as a base layer for more business casual outfits if you have that use during your trip.